HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 Main service responsible for handling the DD4hep setup is `GeoSvc`.
 It has a property **detector** that takes a string with a path to the detector description XML file.

 DD4hep is able to parse automatically the geometry and convert it to Geant4 format.
 It can be retrieved and passed to the Geant configuration service via tool `SimG4DD4hepDetector`.
-User needs to set the geometry tool in `SimG4Svc` (property **detector**) to `SimG4DD4hepDetector` (TODO: set it as a default case).
+User needs to set the geometry tool in `SimG4Svc` (property **detector**) to `SimG4DD4hepDetector`.

 In FCCSW there is an alternative way to create the geometry, via GDML description (and tool `SimG4GdmlDetector` with property **gdml** taking a path to the GDML file).
 It is meant only for the test purposes as it does not support sensitive detectors.
 User would need to create them on his own.